weinkauf/TeXnicCenter-Manual/source/doctemplates.rst

 ..
 TODO: image

 A document wizard helps to create a new document by guiding step by step through the creation process.
-Document wizards are provided as Windows-DLLs (dynamic link library - file extension :file:`.dll`) located in the template directories, specified on the tab Path options.
+Document wizards are provided as :term:`DLL` located in the template directories, specified on the :tab:`Path` options tab.

 Such wizards are provided on the TeXnicCenter homepage.